pythoncanarias/pycones23/content/faq-en.md

 tickets.
 Mainly, due to the complexity of canceling said documents in our infrastructure.

-Remember that the Eventbrite bill can serve as a receipt of your purchase
+Remember that the Eventbrite bill can serve as a receipt of your purchase.

 for financial purposes of your company.
 </details>